videosdk-live/videosdk-ios-pip-mode-example/README.md

 ## Overview

 Picture-in-Picture (PiP) mode allows users to continue a video call while using other apps.
-This feature is useful for multitasking, such as taking notes or browsing the web during a call.
+This feature is especially useful for multitasking, such as taking notes, browsing the web, or accessing other tools during a call.

+VideoSDK also supports multitasking camera access in PiP mode, enabling the local camera to remain active even while the app runs in the background.

 ## Setup Guide